haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 This concludes the preparation steps required for the receptor.
 However, we still need to prepare the compound structures we will be using for docking.
 In order to make this tutorial as close as possible to a real-world application of this protocol, instead of using a bound form of the compound (from this complex or a different one) we have pregenerated 3D conformers with RDKit using only the compound SMILES.
-The conformer ensemble can be found in the `conformers.pdb` file.
+The conformer ensemble can be found in the `data/conformers.pdb` file.

 <hr>